ebrejonl/Chromosomal_reference_Boletus_edulis_EU/README.md

 - [singularity/apptainer/Docker](https://apptainer.org/documentation/)
 -

-The reference genome assembly can be found at PRJNA1187522 (available at publication)
+The reference genome assembly and newly generated short reads can be found at PRJNA1187522 (available at publication)

 #### To run the full pipeline, look at the snakemake_launcher.sh file